-The UNC Medical Officer (Director of Business Services with backup of Immunization Coordinator) will be located at Cassidy Hall (Student Health Center), or other designated site, to be the coordinator of the event, relaying information back to the EOC.
+The UNC Medical Officer will be at Cassidy Hall (Student Health Center), or other designated site, to be the event's coordinator, relaying information back to the EOC.
 This person will solicit assistance from UNC Police Department, Environmental Health & Safety, Facilities Management personnel and Parking Services personnel.
-This person will also direct insurance/immunization personnel to coordinate people traffic flow, keep order in lines, and coordinate alternative short term holding if necessary, due to bad weather.
-This person will also be responsible for requesting additional supplies, additional resources and ensuring media is directed back to the Public Information Office (PIO).
+This person will also direct insurance personnel to coordinate people traffic flow, keep order in lines, and coordinate alternative short-term holding, if necessary, due to severe weather.
+This person will also be responsible for requesting additional supplies, additional resources and ensuring the media is directed back to the Public Information Office (PIO).